 - Use the hashtag #TermiteAwarenessWeek in all posts and interactions

 - Devote your Facebook page to termites for the week

 - Create a termite-focused board on Pinterest

 - Solicit pictures of wood damaged by termites; offer a prize and help for the most damage you see

 In addition, NPMA created a very interesting tiny termite house video to show how quickly termites can cause destruction.
-If you’re a Sentricon® user and you’re looking for marketing materials around termite solutions, you can find a wealth of materials here.

 Now that you’ve created marketing campaigns and called attention to this event, is your pest control company ready for the influx of new business?
 Probably not if you’re still running your business manually.
 Need more reasons to automate your business?
 Here are three: